mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 The chief departure from [[Terra|Terran]] characteristics is in the digestive system.
 Although possessing many of the characteristics of mammals, the ivory gazelle has a digestive system with many features of that of birds.
-The mouth has no teeth but has two pairs of opposed shear- like structures (one on each side of the mouth) and a long, prehensile tongue.
+The mouth has no teeth but has two pairs of opposed shear-like structures (one on each side of the mouth) and a long, prehensile tongue.
 The grasses and soft shrubs upon which the ivory gazelle feeds are cropped off and swallowed whole, as with [[Terra|Terran]] ruminants, but instead of being regurgitated and chewed at a later time, the food